Welcome back. Today we will continue with more of the common senses that are independent of scaling.

 We can also add that the structure of the different groups within an organisation, have since ancient time been divided into a guild system.
 This in order to keep track of the competences needed for fulfilment of the aim of the organisation.
 Note that the organisational setup of guilds with their different competences, must not mixed up with the actual work done to achieve something in the organisation.
 This is especially true for product development of both software and hardware and their combinations, where the working teams can consist of a suitable number of people from the guild setup.
 This setup is used to be able to maximise organisational flexibility towards market changes and is further elaborated on in this blog post.

-Complexity can shortly be described as that we do not understand what we see, which makes it impossible to plan the future, without adding a tremendous time buffer and too many risks in the plan.
-So, we need to experiment to gain new knowledge.
-The experimentation can also be on architectural level, where we experiment with architectural components and flows through the system, to get fast feedback so that we can see that we reduced the complexity correct.
+High complexity can shortly be described as that we do not understand what we see, which makes it impossible to plan the future, without adding a tremendous time buffer and too many risks in the plan.
+So, when having high complexity, we need to experiment to gain new knowledge.
+The experimentation can also be on architectural level, where we experiment with architectural components and flows through the system.
+This in order to get fast feedback so that we can see that we reduced the complexity correct, meaning that we are doing a kind of skeleton of our system.

 But, the treatment of complexity when not understanding the problem that we see in our organisation vs our product or service, has of some reason become extremely different.
 One reason for this difference, is that as humans we can adapt to the situation when having organisational problems, but the product cannot adapt, even though we cleverly add more and more safe-to-fail add-ons to our products and services.